The Finance & Investments Advanced programme is offered by the Department of Finance. Please have a look at the list of lecturers below.

 Andrew Newton teaches the course Ethics and Stewardship.

-Marina Reemer is part-time associated at the Rotterdam School of Management (RSM),where she gives interactive courses on Personal Leadership, with great passion and dedication.
+Marina Reemer is part-time associated at Rotterdam School of Management, Erasmus University (RSM), where she gives interactive courses on Personal Leadership, with great passion and dedication.

 Outside RSM, Marina has had a successful entrepreneurial carrier as co-founder of several startup companies.
 Since 2000 Marina joined the corporate world in different senior Human Resources management positions in Learning, Leadership and Talent Development of high potentials and change management.
 Her tailor made certified Private Banking program was made in collaboration and executed by INSEAD.